coopbri/halo/README.md

 ## Development

-The following instructions are for those who want to develop the Vendure core framework or plugins (e.g. if you intend to make a pull request).
-For instructions on how to build a project *using* Vendure, please see the [Getting Started guide](https://docs.vendure.io/guides/getting-started/installation/).
+The following instructions are for those who want to develop the Halo core framework or plugins (e.g. if you intend to make a pull request).

 ### 1. Install top-level dependencies